cboettig/ews-review/manuscript-w-refs.md

 an Allee effect created a saddle-node bifurcation in the system.
 When the cell density was reduced to levels near the bifurcation point, a decrease in recovery time (increase in variance and autocorrelation over time) was observed.
-Veraart et al. (2012) studied a system of cyanobacteria where models suggest a saddle-node bifurcation driven by light inhibition.
-Thou also found increases in autocorrelation and decreased recovery rates as the system approached the bifurcation.
+Veraart et al. (2011) studied a system of cyanobacteria where models suggest a saddle-node bifurcation driven by light inhibition.
+They also found increases in autocorrelation and decreased recovery rates as the system approached the bifurcation.
 These important experiments are among the best demonstrations that saddle-node bifurcation dynamics really occur in natural systems, and can be